 PEARL Internship Research

-This summer JPPM collaborated with Morgan State University's PEARL, a marine research laboratory located within our park, on innovative research aimed at increasing oyster restoration around the Chesapeake Bay.
-JPPM shorelines were used as a field laboratory to support this important work!
+Morgan State University's PEARL, a marine research laboratory located within our park, on innovative research aimed at increasing oyster restoration around the Chesapeake Bay.
+JPPM shorelines are used as a field laboratory to support this important work!